 In this age of technology, the ability to learn a new language is right at your fingertips.
 FluentU offers a nice variety of second languages that are easy to learn for native English speakers.
-And, of course, you can always pick up a dictionary or a teaching book in the language of your choice and bring it with you wherever you go.
-The possibilities really are endless.

 You just have to want it and make it happen!

 Glad you asked.
 Let’s start with some honorable mentions.

 Some of the most common languages learned by native English speakers are Spanish, French, Italian and Portuguese.

 Next to English, French and Spanish are two of the most spoken languages in the world.
 They’re spoken in over 100 counties combined!
 Really, on any continent in the world you’ll be hard pressed to find people who don’t speak at least one or both.
 So they’re great languages to learn, and not too difficult either.